Grievance Procedure for Graduate Studies

 - Time limits.
 To use this procedure, the complainant must file the written complaint with the Office of Graduate Studies within six months from the action or event that forms the basis of the complaint.
 The six-month time period shall be calculated using calendar days (including weekends and days during which classes are not in session).

-- Upon receiving the complaint, if the chair of the committee determines that any of the following grounds exist, the committee chair may recommend to the Dean of Graduate Studies that the complaint be dismissed without further proceedings.
+- Upon receiving the complaint, if the chair of the committee determines that any of the following grounds exist, the committee chair may recommend to the Vice Provost of Graduate Studies that the complaint be dismissed without further proceedings.
 The grounds for such dismissal are:

 - the grievance or another grievance involving substantially the same underlying occurrence or events has already been, or is being, adjudicated by proper University procedures;